lupyuen/lupyuen.github.io/src/uname.md

 ![nuttx.bin in VSCode Hex Viewer](https://lupyuen.github.io/images/uname-hex1.png)

 And that's our _CONFIG_VERSION_BUILD_ with Commit Hash!
 Looks hunky dory, why wasn't it returned correctly to __uname__ and NuttX Shell?

+TODO: Pic of Call uname in NuttX Kernel

 # Call uname in NuttX Kernel